Submission to the Australian Federal Government re possible amendments to the Racial Discrimination Act 1975

 If, as Rundle asserts, “Holocaust denial” is “based on no evidence at all” it should not be hard to refute decisively in open debate.

 But no, the Jewish lobby seems to want historical views it dislikes actually criminalized by law.
-This either indicates a unique certainty that they alone know the truth about history, a unique insecurity that open debate may not support their version of the truth – or both.
+This either indicates a unique certainty that they alone know the truth about history, deep insecurity that open debate may not support their version of the truth – or both.

 The Roman historian Cassius Dio, writing about the Kitos War in 115-117AD, stated that no less than 240,000 Roman citizens and others were massacred by Jewish rebels in Cyprus alone in that bloody era.

 Personally, I’m sceptical about that figure.
-It may be acurrate – but I’d like more evidence before accepting it.
-After all, there have been many cases in history when victors have misreported conflicts – typically by downplaying their own atrocities and supersizing the alleged misdeeds of the vanquished.
+It may be accurate - but I’d like more evidence before accepting it.
+After all, there have been many cases in history when victors have misreported conflicts – typically by downplaying their own atrocities and super-sizing the alleged misdeeds of the vanquished.